fbgoode/MySite/README.md

 * <a href="https://nuxt.com/">Nuxt/Vue3</a> - JS framework.
 * <a href="https://getbootstrap.com/">Bootstrap</a> - Easy styles.
-* <a href="http://scrollmagic.io/">ScrollMagic</a> - React to the user's current scroll position.
-* <a href="https://greensock.com/gsap/">GSAP</a> - Animation engine, for scrolling animations.
+* <a href="https://greensock.com/gsap/">GSAP</a> - Animation engine, for the scroll animations.

 ## Features

 * Responsive
-* Contains an original timeline widget with scrollbar-linked transitions
+* Contains an original timeline component with scrollbar-based animations